-I have great respect for Alan Watts (1915-73), who is widely known for his books and speeches on Oriental philosophy.
-He speaks simply and clearly always with the goal of getting the listener to understand the essence of his message.
-And I think he only really had one, but all the more challenging message to understand.
-As you listen to him, he is very sincere and honest in his speeches.
-He understands that originally religions are not born as a result of human imagination, but they are also not what churches try to make people believe.
-Religions are about serious things.
-Religions are about a distorted worldview of man.
-Man sees reality through his own imaginations instead of seeing reality on its own terms.
-This has wide-ranging and serious consequences.
-Much more serious than people even understand.
+I respect Alan Watts (1915-73), widely known for his books and speeches on Oriental philosophy.
+He speaks openly and clearly, always intending to get the listener to understand the heart of his message.
+And I think he only really had one, but all the more challenging ideas to understand.
+As you listen to him, he is frank in his speeches.
+He knows that religions are originally not born due to human imagination, but they are not what churches try to make people believe.
+Beliefs are about serious things.
+They are about a distorted worldview of man, who sees reality through his imagination instead of seeing reality on its terms.
+That has severe and wide-ranging consequences.
+Much more challenging than people even understand.

-It is good to note right from the start that Watts does not represent any religion.
-He sometimes calls himself a philosopher.
-He became an Episcopal priest in 1945, but he left the ministry in 1950 and moved to California to begin the studies of Oriental philosophy and religions.
-He wrote several books on oriental thinking and also lectured them extensively worldwide.
-However, he did not consider himself either a Christian nor a Buddhist, although many considered him a kind of Zen guru.
-In fact, he tried to be more than that.
-He wanted to be a mediator, or a psychic.
-Or in his own words:
+It is good to note right from the start that Alan Watts does not represent any religion.
+Instead, he sometimes calls himself a philosopher.
+Watts became an Episcopal priest in 1945 but left the ministry in 1950 and moved to California to begin the studies of Oriental philosophy and religions.
+He wrote several books on oriental thinking and also lectured extensively worldwide.
+However, Watts did not consider himself a Christian or a Buddhist, although many thought him a kind of Zen guru.
+He tried to be more than that.
+Watts wanted to be a mediator or a psychic.
+On one occasion, Watts described himself in this way:

-This reveals practically everything essential about his relationship to the things he talks about.
-He wants his audience to understand the same paradoxical-looking reality of which he himself is so enchanted.
-And he knows that paradoxes don’t come from the “real world,” but arise from our own inability to face the world as it is.
-He has no answer as to why this is the case, but he knows the answer exists and he is constantly looking for it.
+The citation reveals practically everything essential about Watts’ relationship to the things he talks about.
+He wants the audience to understand the same paradoxical-looking reality of which he is so enchanted.
+And he knows that paradoxes don’t come from the “real world” but arise from our inability to face the world as it is.
+Watts has no answer as to why this is the case, but he knows the solution exists and is constantly looking for it.

-Thanks to After Skool for making this great speech an whiteboard animation.
+Thanks to After Skool for making this whiteboard animation.